 I was shocked how easy it was to add a browser-based search engine to this website using LunrJS and Hugo’s new content types.
 With a few small changes and less than 30 minutes of work, I had a great search engine up and running.
 I moved it under the menu and made it into a separate search page.

 If you’re interested to mimic my approach, you can see the commit that I used1 to add the search page.
 I copy-pasted most of this code from articles here and here.
+Another article showing how to use LunrJS in a blog post is here.

 I’d like to express my appreciation to Swiftype for their excellent search engine, which I have now removed.
 I’ve used it for years and always loved their service.
 I still use it, and will continue doing so, for cases that require more robust capabilities.